paul-kwangrag-son/whpg_coordinator_ha/README.md

 ## Scenario : Return to Original state
 ```
-when master and standby is running, do following command.
+when master and standby is running, do following command at current Master node.
-kill or pg_ctl -D $MASTER_DATA_DIRECTORY stop
+kill -9 postgres_pid or pg_ctl -D $MASTER_DATA_DIRECTORY stop
+then, ..

-keepalived move VIP to original master node and run gpactivatestandby at original master node
+The keepalived move VIP to original master node and run gpactivatestandby at original master node

+and then
+make new standby node of WarehousePG at Master node.
+gpinitstandby -s backup_node
 ```